JerYoMat/what_this/README.md

 1.) `git clone https://github.com/JerYoMat/what_this.git` and then cd into the new directory 2.) `rake db:migrate`
 3.) `ruby bin/setup`
+Please be patient for the setup to complete.
+You are currently populating a database with every ruby-doc class page.
+This may take a minute or two.

 ##Usage
 Type the below and follow the on screen prompts.